Get

 Image Credit: Fusionstudio, Shutterstock

-You should also be prepared for some cats attempting to jump into and climb the tree, but most will sit and stare at it, presumably in amazement at the effort it took to put it up there.
+You should also be prepared for some cats attempting to jump up and climb the tree, but most will sit and stare at it, presumably in amazement at the effort it took to put it up there.

 7. Christmas Tree Wall Decals